How to Apply for VA Pensions

 - Marriage: The deceased spouse’s service would have qualified for Aid and Attendance.

 - Widower: The widow was married to the veteran when the veteran passed away.
-Some exceptions exist for divorces caused by spousal abuse.

 - Health Need: The survivor needs help with two or more activities of daily living, including: